istio/istio/samples/external/README.md

 We are providing these samples because they have proven to be helpful with interactive troubleshooting.
 Security minded clusters should only allow traffic to service dependencies such as cloud services.

+### Enable communication by default

+Note that [this note](https://istio.io/docs/tasks/traffic-management/egress/#install-istio-with-access-to-all-external-services-by-default) shows how to configure Istio to contact services by default.
+The technique discussed there does not allow HTTP on port 80 or SSH on port 22.
+These examples will allow external communication for ports 80 and 22.